p-lr/TrekMe/Readme.md

 * Orientation indicator
 * Speed indicator
 * Distance indicator
+* GPX track recording

 ### On TODO list

-* GPX track recording
 * Develop a desktop tool to assist map creation

 ## <a name="TOC-TrekAdvisor-Users"></a>TrekAdvisor Users

-TrekAdvisor is designed for people with advanced understanding of localisation on a map.
+TrekAdvisor is designed for people with basic understanding of localisation on a map.
 However, efforts are made to make this app as easy to use as possible.